sensu/sensu-docs/content/sensu-go/5.16/guides/using-check-aggregates.md

   - email
 ```

-The check command uses a username/password combination to access the API and then matches events with the label "server_role: webserver".
-In this case, the check will create an event if 75 percent of the aggregate events are in a `warning` state and will also create an event if 50 percent of the aggregate events are in a critical state.
+The check command uses a username/password combination to access the API and matches events with the label "server_role: webserver".
+The check will create an event if 75% of the aggregate events are in a `warning` state and if 50% of the aggregate events are in a critical state.

 ## Check Aggregates

-In addition to having entities comprise aggregates, checks can also comprise aggregates.
-Continuing with our scenario, let's suppose that our webservers are serving various applications on different ports: 80, 8080, 9000.
-A standard check grouping might look like:
+Checks can also comprise aggregates.
+To continue the scenario, suppose that your webservers are serving various applications on different ports: 80, 8080, and 9000.
+A standard check grouping might look like this:

 ```yaml
 ---